ayakayal/rl-starter-files-RGB/README.md

 python3 -m scripts.train --algo ppo --env MiniGrid-DoorKey-5x5-v0 --folder-name DoorKey --save-interval 10 --frames 80000
 ```

-The script loads the model in `sratch/rmapkay/folder-name` or creates it if it doesn't exist, then trains it with the PPO algorithm on the MiniGrid DoorKey environment, and saves it every 10 updates in `storage/DoorKey`.
+The script loads the model in `sratch/rmapkay/folder-name` or creates it if it doesn't exist, then trains it with the PPO algorithm on the MiniGrid DoorKey environment, and saves it every 10 updates.
 It stops after 80 000 frames.

 **Note:** You can define a different storage location in the environment variable `PROJECT_STORAGE`.